Riverside, Tasmania

-Riverside is a rural and urban locality in the local government areas of Meander Valley and West Tamar in the Launceston region of Tasmania.
+Riverside is a rural and urban locality in the local government areas of Meander Valley and West Tamar in the Launceston region of Tasmania, Australia.
 The locality is about 39 km south-east of the town of Beaconsfield.
 The 2016 census has a population of 6472 for the state suburb of Riverside.

 It is a residential suburb 5 kilometres (2.5 mi) north-west of the central business district of Launceston, Tasmania's second largest city.
-The West Tamar Highway runs through the suburb, adjoining Riverside to the West Tamar, which includes small towns: Beaconsfield, and Beauty Point.
+The West Tamar Highway runs through the suburb, adjoining Riverside to the West Tamar, which includes small towns such as Beaconsfield, and Beauty Point.
 Riverside is part of the West Tamar Council local government area.
 The suburb is now Launceston's largest by population, narrowly ahead of Kings Meadows.
-The main shopping centre opened in the 1960s and includes: a Woolworths supermarket, a Banjos bakery, a pharmacist and several retail shops.
+The main shopping centre opened in the 1960s and includes: a Woolworths supermarket, a bakery, a pharmacist and some local businesses.

 History

 Riverside was gazetted as a locality in 1958.
+After this time, most local services opened.
+Many schools opened early in the 1960s, and the businesses nowadays found were established.

 Geography

 The Tamar River forms the north-eastern boundary and part of the south-eastern.
-The South Esk River also forms part of the south-eastern.
+The South Esk River also forms part of the south-eastern border.
+The localities of North Riverside and West Riverside both sit within this area.